im-PJs/VoxelMap2XaeroWaypoints/README.md

 # Minecraft VoxelMap to Xaero's World Map Converter

-This Python script converts waypoints from VoxelMap format to Xaero's World Map format for Minecraft.
+This Python script converts waypoints from VoxelMap format to Xaero's World Map format for for Minecraft (Current version is 1.20.4, but I assume it will work in the future).
 It enables Minecraft players who have switched from using VoxelMap to Xaero's World Map to retain their saved waypoints, ensuring a seamless transition between these mapping mods.

 ## Features